jaysa68/mkdocs-berkeleyfee/README.md

 4. run `mkdocs serve`
     - now as you edit files, they will be dymanically updated!

+## Uploading Changes

+1. Run `git add --all`
+2. Run `git commit -m "description of your changes"`
+3. `git push`

+## Getting recent changes

 Run `git pull origin main` to get any changes made to github.

+Do this before you start making new edits!

 # TODO
 - run on cloud VM instead of jaysa's homelab